 The best thing about Linksys is its remote access.
 You can identify which devices are connected to the internet when they shouldn’t be, which means you can ‘kick’ your child out if they’re on their Xbox or surfing Facebook for two hours straight instead of studying.
-And you can do without being at home or anywhere near your kids!
+And you can do it without being at home or anywhere near your kids!
 Linksys also restricts access to certain websites and blocks specific devices from accessing the internet.

 iWawa (only available on Android)